 Pre heat oven to 200c/390f.

 Slice a pocket into the side of each chicken breast.
 Try and slice as deep and wide as you can, but don't go all the way through.
+Season inside out with oregano and black pepper.

 Wrap each breasts with 2 and a half slices of prosciutto, then secure with 3 toothpicks/cocktail sticks.